phomemes/phomemes.github.io/leaderboards/README.md

          - `is_screenshot_label` - Binary for whether the image is a screenshot
          - `is_screenshot_score` - Confidence that the image is a screenshot
       - We provide a skeleton run file on GitHub [here](https://github.com/phomemes/phomemes.github.io/blob/main/leaderboards/eval/C2.run_skeleton.csv)
+   - Challenge 3 submission details:
+      - As in Challenge 2, each folder in the challenge data corresponds to a particular account ID, and each image in the account has a unique ID as well.
+E.g., account ID `0ebfaca2f71c9edf248dbd5950827358` has image `0ebfaca2f71c9edf248dbd5950827358-65d8174e3cebf675eba01ea198562688.jpg`.
+      - For each image ID, generate  labels for whether the image contains a hate symbol (`0 = no hate symbol`, `1 = contains a hate symbol`) and the associated confidence score `has_hate_score`, or`0.0-1.0`, generally describing something like the confidence that this image contains a hate symbol.
+      - Write this data out to a CSV file, called `run.csv`, that contains the following three eight:
+         - `img_id` - Image ID, either taken from the `encoded_pickle_indices.tgz` file that maps rows in pickled matrices to image IDs  or the raw image filename.
+         - `has_hate_label` - Binary for whether the image contains a hate symbol
+         - `has_hate_score` - Confidence that the image contains a hate symbol
+      - We provide a skeleton run file on GitHub [here](https://github.com/phomemes/phomemes.github.io/blob/main/leaderboards/eval/C3.run_skeleton.csv)

 3. Decide on a submission id, which will be a permanent (public) unique key.
 The submission id should be of the form `yyyymmdd-foo`, where `foo` can be a suffix of your choice, e.g., your organization/group name.
 Please keep the length reasonable.